4 AHDB projects to bolster integrated pest management

 AHDB Cereals & Oilseeds is to invest in four new research initiatives to help reduce the industry’s reliance on conventional chemistry.

-Recent feedback about investment priorities shows that integrated pest management (IPM) remains high up the farming agenda.
+Feedback from farmers about research priorities shows that integrated pest management (IPM) is high on the list.

 See also: AHDB looks to levy payers to submit arable research ideas

-Here is an overview of the latest batch of projects arising from the new Research and Knowledge Transfer approach, where ideas are suggested by levy payers.
+Here is the latest batch of projects from the new Research and Knowledge Transfer approach, where ideas are suggested by levy payers.

 1. Biopesticides for winter wheat